-Given this discipline is often associated with compliance initiatives, the necessity for rigor and security means the label Secure Content Management is often used.
+Given this discipline is often associated with compliance initiatives, the necessity for enterprise-scale rigor and security means the labels Secure Content Management (SCM) or Enterprise Content Management (ECM) are often used.

-Micro Focus’ Secure Content Management solution aims to maintain operational security and integrity by knowing what data is stored, who has access to it & what policies are most effective in managing.
+Having been developed and enhanced since the 1990s, Micro Focus offers a uniquely capable Secure Content Management solution which aims to maintain operational security and integrity by knowing what data is stored, who has access to it & what policies are most effective in managing.